gardener/gardener/docs/development/local_setup.md

 The [Known Extension Implementations](../../extensions/README.md#known-extension-implementations) section contains a list of available extension implementations.
 You need to create a ControllerRegistration for
 * at least one infrastructure provider
-* a dns provider (if the DNS for the Seed is not disabled),
+* a dns provider (if the DNS for the Seed is not disabled)
 * at least one operating system extension
 * at least one network plugin extension